heartshare/backup-script-1/README.md

 1. Checkout the repository

-2. Install backup-script system-wide and install dependencies if needed (rclone and borgbackup):
+2. Run the following command to install backup-script system-wide and install dependencies if needed (rclone and borgbackup):

 ```sh
 ./backup-script install